harmonize-tools/land4health/README.md

 Calculate and extract remote sensing metrics for spatial health analysis 🛰️.
-This package offers R users a quick and easy way to obtain areal or zonal statistics of key indicators and covariates, ideal for modeling infectious diseases 🦠 within the framework of spatial epidemiology 🏥.
+This package offers R users a quick and easy way to obtain areal or zonal statistics of key indicators and covariates, ideal for modelling infectious diseases 🦠 within the framework of spatial epidemiology 🏥.

 ## 1. Installation